SniperPickAxe/FVT-fabric-modified/README.md

 * ### Container Buttons

     Chests, barrels and shulker boxes have three buttons that let you deposit all into the container, yoink all from the container or yeet it all out on the ground.
+If you hold CTRL while clicking either the take or deposit button it will only move matching items, meaning only those that are present in the inventory you move the items to.

 * ### Inventory Button